-In this guide, I’ll pull out the ins and outs of how you can have succulent chicken thighs cooked in vortex.
+In this guide, I’ll pull out the ins and outs of how you can have succulent chicken thighs cooked in a vortex.
 That’s it?

 Well, I’ve more to offer.
 You’ll know the quintessential methods and answer of the important questions that arise regarding the processes.
 Besides, I’ll explain important tips and tricks.